davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

    ```
    hping3 –version
    ```
 * We also install Nmap.
 It is a network scanning tool.
-It helps users to see the open ports of a targeted machine.
+It helps users see the open ports of a targeted machine.
 It can be installed with this command.
    ```
    sudo apt-get install nmap
    ```
-  Just like for hping3, we can check if nmap has been installed with this command.
+  Just like for hping3, we can check if Nmap has been installed with this command.
    ```
    nmap --version
    ```